roytang/blog/content/notes/2016/03/711071841998151680/index.md

   url: https://twitter.com/roytang/statuses/711071841998151680/
 ---

-RT [@tangincheek](https://twitter.com/tangincheek/): the price of being the best is to always be the best
+the price of being the best is to always be the best